kainctl/isd/docs/customization.md

 As eluded to in the [Getting Started section](./index.md), `isd` is _very_ configurable.
 Almost _all_ keybindings and commands are configurable!
-During start-up `isd` will read a configuration file and load those settings.
+During start-up `isd` will derive the settings from a global, a local configuration file and environment variables.
+From lowest to highest priority:

+- Global configuration file
+- Local configuration file
+- Environment variable in the form of `ISD_` (for example: `ISD_STARTUP_MODE=user`)

-By default, the configuration is read from `~/.config/isd_tui/config.yaml`[^1].
+By default, the local configuration is read from `~/.config/isd_tui/config.yaml`[^1].
+The global configuration file is read from `/etc/xdg/isd_tui/config.yaml`[^2] if it exists.

-Though you can also simply open the file from _within_ `isd` by running the `Open Config` command ({{ render_shortcut(default_settings.generic_keybindings.open_config) }} by default).
+For convenience, you can also simply open the _local_ configuration file from _within_ `isd` by running the `Open Config` command ({{ render_shortcut(default_settings.generic_keybindings.open_config) }} by default).
+The directories and file will be created if they do not exist yet.
 However, you will _have_ to restart `isd` for the changes to take effect!

 !!! warning